MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

     ![Advice on finding a plane)](media/find-plane.PNG "Advice on finding a plane")

-    After you find a suitable surface, you’ll see the model loading indicator:
+    After you find a suitable surface, you’ll see the model-loading indicator:

     ![Model-loading screen)](media/model-loading.PNG "Model-loading screen")